Average Collection Period Calculator

 Before you can calculate the average collection period, you'll need the following core information:

-Once you have the required information, you can use our built-in calculator or the formula given below to understand how to find the average collection period.
+Once you have the required information, you can use our built-in calculator or the formula given in the next section to understand how to find the average collection period.

 🔎 You can also enter your terms of credit in our calculator to compare them with your average collection period.